Canindé, Ceará

 Canindé is a Brazilian municipality located in the state of Ceará.
 It is the 11th most populous city in the state.
-It is known for being religious, especially during the Saint Francis Party that last one entire week and happens once a year.
+It is known for being religious, especially during the annual Saint Francis Party that lasts an entire week.
 The municipality receives millions of tourists every year, and the most visited places are the Saint Francis statue and the Saint Francis Church.

 History

 The Curu River and the Choró River were inhabited by Native Brazilians, the Tapuia.
 After the 17th century, Portuguese colonizers started habituating the land.

 In 1775, Xavier de Medeiros, right at the border of the Canindé River, started building a church for Saint Francis.
 Nowadays, the church is at the same place; however, it was totally reformulated by the Italian architect Antonio Mazzoti and the painter George Kau.
 In 1818, Canindé became a village, and on July 29, 1846, the Municipality of Canindé was declared.